 It is a fall of the upper eyelid.
-It can be worse after being awake longer when the individual’s muscles are tired.
+It can worsen after being awake longer when the individual’s muscles are tired.

-If it is severe enough and not treated, the drooping eyelid may cause other conditions, such as amblyopia or astigmatism .
-This is why it is especially important that this disorder is treated in children at an early age, before it can interfere with the development of vision.
+If severe enough and not treated, the drooping eyelid may cause other conditions like amblyopia or astigmatism.
+This is why this disorder must be treated in children early before it can interfere with vision development.